tkarasov/metagenomics_pipeline/README.md

-## metagenomics_pipeline
+# metagenomics_pipeline
 This pipeline was originally developed by Julian Regalado.
 Talia Karasov took the pipeline and is continuously adpating for her own purposes.

-# To retrieve the repository
+## To retrieve the repository
-The following script and commands were first primarly developed by Juliana Regalado then developed further by Talia Karasov.
+Again, most of the following bash and commands were first primarly developed by Juliana Regalado then developed further by Talia Karasov.
+The post-processing python scripts were written by Talia.
 The following will download this repository and some of it's dependencies.
 It is important to execute the last "export" command in order for your system to execute the scripts without specifying full paths

        git clone --recursive https://github.com/tkarasov/metagenomics_pipeline.git
        cd metagenomics_pipeline